-World is becoming increasingly reliant on technology, and having a Smart TV has become a staple in most households.
+World relies more and more on technology, and having a Smart TV is now common in most homes.

-Back in the day, when smart TVs were first introduced, direct sunlight was a major issue.
-TV companies warned users not to place their TV in direct sunlight.
+Back when smart TVs were first introduced, they had a big problem with direct sunlight.
+TV companies told people not to put their TVs in direct sunlight.

-Well, Only LCD TVs can survive in direct sunlight.
-OLED and LED TV is suspectable to damage due to UV radiation and high storage temperature.
+Well, only LCD TVs can handle direct sunlight.
+OLED and LED TVs can get hurt by UV rays and high temperatures.

 At first, mounting your TV above a fireplace may seem like an excellent idea, but it may ruin the life of your TV.